THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - Method 1
 1. flash modified bios *warning-possibility of windows serial key being deleted so proceed with caution* (format usb stick to fat 32, copy files inside of folder to root of drive then reboot)
 2. enter bios using f7(fn + 7) then go to chipset -> system agent -> graphics configuration -> dvmt pre-allocated and change to 64mb
-3. either delete config.plist and rename config4k.plist to config.plist OR select config4k at clover boot screen under options
+3. delete config.plist and rename config4k.plist (or similar name) to config.plist

 - Method 2
 1. load clover and select "start uefi shell 64"
 2. enter the command "setup_var_3 0x894 0x2" (without the quotations) hit enter then type exit
-3. either delete config.plist and rename config4k.plist to config.plist OR select config4k at clover boot screen under options
+3. delete config.plist and rename config4k.plist (or similar name) to config.plist

 ### Additional drivers